tbali0524/playground-c2779db2/markdowns/local-php.md

 php my_solution.php < input_01.txt > output_01.txt 2>&1
 ```

 ...and check the result (what your code wrote to the standard output) in `output_01.txt`.

-Note: adding `2>&1` redirects also the error log to the same file.
+Note: by adding `2>&1` above we redirected the error log also to the same file.

 To run multiple test cases after each other, you can make a small batch file or shell script by copying and editing the above command line with different filenames.

-* _Beware:_ When creating a local test case input file, make sure to save it with Linux line ending (`LF`) instead of the Windows default (`CRLF`), otherwise the input parsing might not work correctly.
+* _Beware:_ When creating a local test case input file, make sure to save it with Linux line ending `LF` instead of the Windows default `CRLF`, otherwise the input parsing might not work correctly.

 ## Useful links